Bowl Me Over

 For the exact measurements, please refer to the printable recipe card at the bottom of this post.

-• a sweet apple and a fresh orange
+• A sweet apple and a fresh orange.

-• apricots
+• Dried apricots

-• brown sugar
+• brown sugar and white sugar

 • salt

 This is an overview of the instructions.
-For the complete directions just scroll down to the bottom!
+For complete directions, scroll down to the recipe card.
+Click on the photo to enlarge it up for clear instruction!

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.